 An announcement of the Board's intent to review all chapters of its regulations governing licensing and certification was posted on the Virginia Regulatory Town Hall, published in the Registrar of Regulations on August 15, 2000, and mailed to individuals who requested listing on the public participation mailing list.
-The Richmond Association of Clinical Counselors wrote in support of establishing training standards for supervisors.
+No comment was received regarding the Board's intent to amend this chapter.